UI/UX

 User Interviews

-In order to identify the true problem and other pain points, I interviewed beginner designers who alter clothes, and have designed clothes themselves, and established designers and hobbyists who have sold their own clothes.
-Through these interviews, I gained deeper insights alongside with the competitive analysis.
-Cultivating the real problems that were emphasized through each interviewer s.
-So that they could be formulated to improve around said issues, including what could be effectively added to the quality of the app, and what problems users faced the most when doing their sewing projects.
+To identify other pain points, I also interviewed beginner designers who alter clothes and have designed their own, as well as established designers and hobbyists who have sold their own clothes.
+Through these interviews, I gained deeper insights alongside the competitive analysis.
+Cultivating the real problems that were emphasized through each interview.
+So that they could be formulated to address the issues, including what could be effectively added to improve the app’s quality, and what problems users faced most when doing their sewing projects.

 Throughout these interviews, I collected key takeaways such as the way sewists taught themselves, from self-teaching to using freely available sources like YouTube.
-Other factors include the process of how interviewees create their clothes, which includes the introduction of second-hand clothes and open resource centers nearby to use for their projects.
-Additionally, some often struggle to keep up with their projects and have no structure or order in their process.
+Other factors include the process by which interviewees create their clothes, including the introduction of second-hand clothes and nearby open resource centers they can use for their projects.
+Additionally, some people often struggle to keep up with their projects and lack structure or order in their processes.

-In order to identify the true problem and other pain points, I interviewed beginner designers who alter clothes, and have designed clothes themselves, and established designers and hobbyists who have sold their own clothes.
-Through these interviews, I gained deeper insights alongside with the competitive analysis.
-Cultivating the real problems that were emphasized through each interviewer s.
-So that they could be formulated to improve around said issues, including what could be effectively added to the quality of the app, and what problems users faced the most when doing their sewing projects.
+To identify other pain points, I also interviewed beginner designers who alter clothes and have designed their own, as well as established designers and hobbyists who have sold their own clothes.
+Through these interviews, I gained deeper insights alongside the competitive analysis.
+Cultivating the real problems that were emphasized through each interview.
+So that they could be formulated to address the issues, including what could be effectively added to improve the app’s quality, and what problems users faced most when doing their sewing projects.

 Throughout these interviews, I collected key takeaways such as the way sewists taught themselves, from self-teaching to using freely available sources like YouTube.
-Other factors include the process of how interviewees create their clothes, which includes the introduction of second-hand clothes and open resource centers nearby to use for their projects.
-Additionally, some often struggle to keep up with their projects and have no structure or order in their process.
+Other factors include the process by which interviewees create their clothes, including the introduction of second-hand clothes and nearby open resource centers they can use for their projects.
+Additionally, some people often struggle to keep up with their projects and lack structure or order in their processes.

 Research